 The new logo will take effect from 1 July 2022.

-Key commercial considerations when registering a trade mark logo
+What are the key commercial considerations when registering a trade mark logo?

 As a business, your brand is your image: it’s what the public sees and thinks about you.
 A trade mark is a specific element of your brand which has legal protection because it’s a unique identifier, indicating specific goods and services and where they come from.
 Logos are among the most important means of identification and below are some key points to consider when looking to register a trade mark logo: